herbowicz/herbowicz.github.io/_posts/2017-06-14-How-to-get-free-ssl-certificate.md

 apt-get install openssl
 ```

-8. To obtain your certificate:
+8. Obtain your certificate:
 ```
 openssl x509 -in fullchain.pem -text
 ```
-And to get your private key
+And get your private key:
 ```
 openssl rsa -in privkey.pem -text
 ```

-9. Copy your certificate and private key.
+9. Copy both.
 If you have access the cPanel, go to SSL/TLS Manager.
-Click on Generate, view, upload, or delete your private keys, and paste it there.
+Click on Generate, view, upload, or delete your private keys, and paste them there.

 10. That should work and you will see your website using SSL: https://yourdomain.com
 Optionally, you can redirect all your trafic to SSL connection.
 Modify .httacces file: